jdelak/php-twitch-interactive-game-base/readme.md

 ## Dashboard.php

-The file contain the main logic : a simple list into a div with the functionnality in ajax to adding the viewers display_name which typed "!play" in the channel chat.
+The file contains the main logic : a simple list into a div with the functionnality in ajax to adding the viewers display_name which typed "!play" in the channel chat.